AAEStudy/AutomatedMediation/README.md

   substantive interest should be followed up with careful, theory-driven analysis.

-## More on the Rationale Behind This Script
+## More on the Rationale Behind This Package
 A simple mediation assesses whether an independent variable (X) predicts or affects a dependent variable (Y) indirectly, through its relationship to a third variable known as the mediator (M).
 In short it tests whether